eleqtrizit/PartyAtMyHouse/README.md

 # PartyAtMyHouse

+## Update

+The program no longer works as it was not updated as Spotify APIs evolved.

 ## Origins of this Project

 I wrote this project while taking an AngularJS class at Bitwise Industries in Fresno, CA.

 I really don't recommend using this project for anything yourself, as it was written while I was a beginner in AngularJS.

-## Update

-The program no longer works as it was not updated as Spotify APIs enolved.

 ## Bugs